Liu Zhang (warlord): Early life

-Liu Zhang was a descendant of Liu Yu, who was Prince of Lu in the early Han dynasty.
+Like his father, Liu Zhang was a descendant of Liu Yu, who was Prince of Lu in the early Han dynasty.

 The youngest son of Liu Yan, Liu Zhang spent his early career at the Han imperial court as an assistant to his two eldest brothers, Liu Fan and Liu Dan.
 They served at the court when it was controlled by the warlords Li Jue and Guo Si.
 Liu Zhang was sent by the imperial court to admonish his father for brutal actions, but upon arriving his father refused to let him go back to the imperial court.